h3l333/Jeremys-CCNA-Course/day_1_quiz.md

 3. My phone is functioning as a client because it is requesting information from Youtube's server in order to watch the video.
 It isn't functioning as a server because it is not PROVIDING A SERVICE.
 My device may be an end host however the term 'end host' does not refer to it's functionality, it just describes it as a terminal device, a source or destination of data

 4. A router.
 To connect separate networks together, a router is appropriate, since it is designed to connect and forward traffic between multiple networks.
 A firewall just acts as a filter, not as a device that facilitates interconnectivity.
-<br>**NOTE:** *A firewall can be placed between multiple network segments and filter traffic between them.
+<br><br>**NOTE:** *A firewall can be placed between multiple network segments and filter traffic between them.
 Its purpose is not to facilitate communication like a switch or router, but to inspect, allow, or block traffic according to security rules.
 A host just describes any device on a network that can receive or send data and has an IP address, it can refer to any type of network node.*
 <br><br>**NOTE:** *the term host encapsulates both servers (hosts that provide services) and clients (hosts that request services).
 Every server is a host and every client is a host.
 A host can be both a server and a client.*
 <br><br>A LAN describes a set of devices locally interconnected by, usually, a switch.